Bamyan: Buddhas of Bamiyan

 On the cliff face of a mountain nearby, three colossal statues were carved 4,000 feet apart.
 One of them was 175 feet (53 m) high standing statue of Buddha, the world's tallest.
 The ancient statue was carved during the Kushan period in the fifth century.

-The statues were destroyed by the Taliban in March 2001, on the grounds that they were an affront to Islam.
-Limited efforts have been made to rebuild them, with negligible success.
-Destroying two giant Buddhas in Bamyan was one of the spectacular and worst attacks against the cultural art and history of Afghanistan on February 26, 2001.
-All news had reports about it around the world.
-It is all about history's distorting by the commandant of extremist terrorist clerics of the Taliban.
+The statues were destroyed by the terrorist organization known as Taliban in March 2001, trying to justify their actions by stating that they were an "affront to Islam".

 At one time, two thousand monks meditated in caves among the sandstone cliffs.
 The caves were also a big tourist attraction before the long series of wars in Afghanistan.
 The world's earliest oil paintings have been discovered in caves behind the destroyed statues.
 Scientists from the European Synchrotron Radiation Facility have confirmed that the oil paintings, probably of either walnut or poppy seed oil, are present in 12 of the 50 caves dating from the 5th to 9th century.
 The murals typically have a white base layer of a lead compound, followed by an upper layer of natural or artificial pigments mixed with either resins or walnut or poppy seed drying oils.
 Possibly, the paintings may be the work of artists who traveled on the Silk Road.

 The caves at the base of these statues were used by the Taliban for storing weapons.
 After the Taliban were driven from the region, civilians made their homes in the caves.
 Recently, Afghan refugees escaped the persecution of the Taliban regime by hiding in caves in the Bamiyan valley.
 These refugees discovered a fantastic collection of Buddhist statues as well as jars holding more than ten thousand fragments of ancient Buddhist manuscripts, a large part of which is now in the Schøyen Collection.
 This has created a sensation among scholars, and the find has been compared with the discovery of the Dead Sea Scrolls.

 From 2003 to 2013, a Provincial Reconstruction Team was based in Bamyan, first manned by U.S. forces, and, since April 2003, by New Zealand Defence Force personnel which made up the Provincial Reconstruction Team.
 The 34th Division in the area, part of the 4th Corps, was affiliated with Karim Khalili.
 Bamiyan was one of the first pilot centers for the Afghan New Beginnings Programme of Disarmament, demobilization and reintegration.
 On 4 July 2004 disarmament began in Bamiyan, and on 15 July 2004 disarmament was continued in Bamiyan including soldiers from the 34th and 35th Divisions of the then Afghan Army, often referred to as the Afghan Military or Militia Forces.

 Demography

 As of 2014, the population of the city of Bamyan is approximately 70,000.
+The population of the entire Bamiyan province is estimated 425,500.